 Why the European Committee of the Regions is working with Libyan cities

 Since 2015, the European Committee of the Regions has developed a close political and, increasingly, a very practical relationship with Libyan cities.
 The relationship has the twin aims of helping to improve public services in Libya and of helping Libyan cities to enter the international community.
-The cooperation is a response to the political turmoil and insecurity that Libya has experienced since 2011, which has eroded municipal services in Libya, kept Libyan cities isolated internationally, and transformed the country into a major transit route for irregular migrants.
+The cooperation is a response to the political turmoil and insecurity that Libya has been experiencing since 2011, which has eroded municipal services in Libya and kept Libyan cities isolated internationally.

-At the request of Libyan cities, the European Committee of the Regions has been mobilising partnerships for Libya's local authorities since January 2016.
+At the request of Libyan municipalities, the European Committee of the Regions has been mobilising partnerships for Libya's local authorities since January 2016.
 The CoR is matching the requests of Libyan cities with offers of expertise from EU cities and regions.
 The purpose is to improve the lives of ordinary Libyans, by helping municipalities provide better services in areas ranging from primary health care to waste management.
-The initiative is also a contribution – through city diplomacy – to the stabilisation of Libya at a point when political turmoil and insecurity have led to the freezing of cooperation with Libyans.
+The initiative is also a bottom-up contribution – through city diplomacy – to the stabilisation of Libya.

 With whom is the CoR working?

-Libyan cities participating in the Nicosia initiative or with which the CoR has been in contact include:
+Libyan cities participating in the Nicosia initiative include: